 Please refer to The School Day page for the times of the school day.

-Requests for holidays during term time can only be authorised in exceptional circumstances (please see our Pupil Attendance Policy at www.firstfederation.org) and should be submitted before the intended absence.
+Requests for holidays during term time will only be authorised in exceptional circumstances (please see our Pupil Attendance Policy at www.firstfederation.org) and should be submitted before the intended absence.
 We have to report any unauthorised absence of 5 days or more to Devon County Council, who may issue a penalty notice (i.e. a fine) per parent per child.

 My child is unwell, should i keep her/him off school?